 Youth policies became standard practice in the 1990s.
 That decade set the consolidation of a network of youth organizations mainly funded by the public authorities, and it was also in that decade that educational work with young people began to develop as a result of the professionalization of social education and social services.
 However, given the 2008 economic recession and the resulting cuts in public funding, many youth associations and youth departments set up during the 1990s are now at risk of being disbanded as a result of lack of funds, thus weakening youth work in Spain.

 Youth work is not officially recognized as a profession in Spain.
 The concept still lacks a clear definition in the Spanish context.
-This issue is also addressed in The Volume 6 of History of Youth Work in Europe.
 Some youth work activities have involved a wide range of professionals (social workers, psychologists, sociologists, social educators and community development workers) whose employment conditions depend on the employer and the importance attached to youth work.
 These professionals usually work in the youth departments of the autonomous regions, local authority youth departments and provincial social services departments.